-The fund takes environmental and social criteria into consideration for investment.
-The management company estimates the impact of sustainability risks on the fund's return to be moderate.
-Accordingly it can be assumed that sustainability risks could have an impact on the fund's performance.
+The fund pursues sustainable investment.
+The management company therefore pursues a low impact of sustainability risks on the fund's return.
+Accordingly it can be assumed that sustainability risks could likely have only a minimal impact on the fund's performance.